-- (a) "Vacation Year" For the purposes of this Article a vacation year shall be the calendar year commencing January 1st and ending December 31st. - (b) "First Vacation Year" The first vacation year is the calendar year in which the employee's first anniversary falls.
+- (a) "Vacation year" For the purposes of this article a vacation year shall be the calendar year commencing January 1st and ending December 31st. - (b) "First vacation year" The first vacation year is the calendar year in which the employee's first anniversary falls.

-21.3 War Service
+21.3 Canadian Armed Forces Service

-- (a) Service with the Active Forces of the Crown during any war may be counted in the calculation for vacation entitlement after the employee has completed one (1) year's service with the College.
-This regulation applies solely to those who served as members of the Commonwealth forces. - (b) Duration of wars (recognized dates) The recognized dates of duration of the following wars are: - World War II from September 2, 1939 to June 30, 1947; - Korean Conflict from August 7, 1950 to July 27, 1953. - (c) Discharge certificates must be presented before war service is recognized.
-It is not necessary that an individual shall have been employed by the College immediately prior to any war nor to have joined the College immediately following war service.
-In other words, any war service with HM Forces may be added to his/her period of service with the College for the purpose of computing the required service for the additional vacation privileges.
+- (a) Active service with the Canadian Armed Forces shall be counted in the calculation for vacation entitlement after the employee has completed at least one (1) year service with the College. - (b) Discharge certificates must be presented before service is recognized.
+It is not necessary that an individual shall have been employed by the College immediately prior to any service nor to have joined the College immediately following service.